Genbao-Xu/SA-P2T/README.md

-Our code will be released shortly
+Our code will be released shortly.